Torathion/mini-tree/README.md

 ## Usage

-`micro-tree` relies on callbacks to achieve it's universal-purpose design.
+`mini-tree` relies on callbacks to achieve it's universal-purpose design.
 And those callbacks are structured differently:

 - `TreeComparator<T>` compares a `TreeNode<T>` with a specific value to usually check for further traversal to its child nodes.
 In other cases, namely if a value equals a node, it will either remove it (in `tree.remove`) or cancel a process (in `tree.add`).
 - `Traverser<T>` takes only a node to either iterate through it (in `tree.traverseAsync`) or validate it for further traversal to its child nodes.